darkfall/cocos2dx-extensions/readme.md

 ###Mutable CCTexture2D and CCRenderTexture

 	* CCTexture2DMutable:		Created by Lam Hoang Pham, improved by Manuel Martinez-Almeida and slightly modified by me for some extensions and work with CCRenderTextureMutable
-	* CCRenderTextureMutable:	A CCRenderTexture that uses CCTexture2DMutable to render, so you can modified the rendered texture(for posteffects etc)
+	* CCRenderTextureMutable:	A CCRenderTexture that uses CCTexture2DMutable to render, so you can modifie the rendered texture(for posteffects etc)

 ###Gesture Recognizers for iOS